I159/buddy_config/README.md

     class MyConf(metaclass=buddy_config.Config):
         NAME_OF_A_SETTING_A = "NAME_OF_AN_ENVIRONMENT_VARIABLE_A", str

-This is minimum of declaration that you need to have a setting.
+This is a minimum of declaration that you need to have a setting.
 Let's pale it out.
 The name of a class attribute is the name of the setting, exactly how you suppose to call it.
-A string at position 0 of the fallowing tuple is a name of an environment variable that you are going to retrieve from the environment.
-And the type class at the position 1 of the tuple is the type value after it retrieved from the environment.
+A string at position 0 of the following tuple is a name of an environment variable that you will retrieve from the environment.
+And the type class at position 1 of the tuple is the type value after it is retrieved from the environment.
 Both values are required.

-To use the config you need to instantiate it:
+To use the config, you need to instantiate it:

     my_conf = MyConfig()